 4.6.
 Sidewalks: A design exception may be required. §16-5.14c.1(d) requires "sidewalks shall be provided along all existing streets upon which all residential and nonresidential development abuts, unless specifically waived in certain locations by the reviewing municipal agency based upon good cause shown by the applicant" A sidewalk does exist on Hartwick Drive, however, Village Drive does not contain a sidewalk, nor is one proposed.
 A design exception may be required.
+The site plan has been revised to indicate a sidewalk on Village Drive "To be constructed by others."
+Testimony to verify this agreement and/or approval is recommended.

 4.7.
 Loading Space: A variance is required.
 Pursuant to §16-4.1.3i.1, each loading dock space shall be at least 15 feet in width by 40 feet in length.
 The plan indicates a 15-foot wide and 35-foot long loading space.
 A variance is required.
+A 36.8-foot loading space is proposed.
+A variance is required.